-Second Year Betty Owoo looks back on her (almost) two years at the LSA
+Betty Owoo looks back on her two years at the LSA

 The most important people at any school are its students and at LSA that’s no exception.
 But what’s it actually like to study here?
 We spoke to First Years, Second Years and alumni so you can find out first hand.
-Betty Owoo is a Second Year at the LSA.
-Like others at the school, Betty wears many hats: being Student Rep, Young Trustee of the Architecture Foundation and student board member of Citizen magazine.
+Betty Owoo is a recent graduate from the LSA.
+Like others at the school, Betty wore many hats: being Student Rep, Young Trustee of the Architecture Foundation and student board member of Citizen magazine.

 What attracted you to the school in the first place?